Gendoria/command-queue-bundle/README.md

         '\Namespaced\CommandClassOrInterface': pool2
 ```

-Enabled property allows to enable or disable bundle (eg. on some environments like testing).
+`enabled` property allows to enable or disable bundle (eg. on some environments like testing).

+`listeners` section is optional.
+By default all listeners are turned on.

 Pools section describes available queue pools.
 It is required, when bundle is enabled.
 At least one pool,
 named `default` has to be present.